prayer-times-plugin/waktu-solat-melaka/README.md

 Note: The City name should be the same for one page. if you want to show multiple cities prayer times then you need to first fetch the prayer times for those cities before displaying the prayer time.

+## Want Customization
+you can contact on naveed32001@gmail.com in case of any query or question.Thanks